 Ava’s intelligence can create heatmaps to show which parts of the office are most used and underused, so you can create a plan to determine which areas need more frequent cleanings.
 Of course, there are blind spots where surveillance cameras can’t go, like outside (and definitely not inside) a restroom.

 This is where sensor technology completes the picture—installing a tiny, inconspicuous sensor on the frame of the restroom door can tell you how often people are entering your facilities.
 The data collected can all be visualized graphically in the Ava Aware Cloud, allowing for more efficient cleaning schedules and a safer overall workplace.

-Stay tuned for part 2 of how Ava Aware Cloud and video security cameras integrate with workplace sensors to make the new office space safer and better than ever.
+Read the second part of how Ava Aware Cloud and video security cameras integrate with workplace sensors to make the new office space safer and better than ever.